Baker's Arms Holiday Cottages

 Burley.
 This is probably the best village in the forest.
 To visit, take the Picket Post exit and head south.
 As well as being a very pretty village, it also has one of the best of the New Forest "Lawns" - Mill Lawn, to the east of the village.

 Forest drive and pub.
 There is a lovely drive through the Forest from the exit on the M27 to the A35 at Ringwood.
-Having left the motorway turn north on the B3079 signposted to Brook, Bramshaw and Fordingbridge as well as Fritham, Bolderwood and Linwood.
+Having left the motorway turn north on the B3079 signposted to Brook, Bramshaw and Fordingbridge as well as Fritham, Bolderwood and Linowod.

 On the B3079 continue through Brook.
-Fork left onto the B3078 - signposted Fordingbridge, Fritham, Bolderwood and Linwood.
+Fork left onto the B3078 - signposted Fordingbridge, Fritham, Bolderwood and Linowod.
 After about 1½miles of forest driving you come to a crossroads.
-Turn left, signposted Fritham, Bolderwood and Linwood.
+Turn left, signposted Fritham, Bolderwood and Linowod.
 Continue past Janesmoor pond (a popular stopping point) then turn right.
 At the next T junction turn right.
 There is soon a sharp left hand bend in this road and about 1 mile further on there is a gravelled track on the right with a small sign on the left pointing to High Corner Inn which is well worth a visit - there are some lovely walks near the inn.

 After refreshing yourself at the High Corner Inn, continue your journey west and there are various ways either into Ringwood or onto the A338 which joins the A31 at Ringwood.